Nozbe/Michael.team/_passion/helping.md

 part: one
 title: "Passion 6: Helping"
 subtitle: "You will develop a passion for helping others!"
+excerpt: "To help others do something more efficiently and easily.
+That's especially what the Startup businesses are all about.
+I created Nozbe to solve my own time-management problems."
 ---

 ![It's all about passion - 18](/img/passionbook-18.jpg)

-> "The two most important days in your life are the day you are born and the day you find out why." - Mark Twain
+> "The two most important days in your life are the day you are born and the day you find out why."
+> - Mark Twain

 * TOC
 {:toc}